-- (1) That the defendants be cited to appear herein. - (2) That this Court set this matter down for an immediate hearing on a preliminary injunction and order that the policy of the defendants is of no force and effect, is in violation of 42 U.S.C.
+- (1) That the defendants be cited to appear herein. - (2) That this Court set this matter down for an immediate hearing on a preliminary injunction and order that the policy of the defendants is of no force and effect, is in violation of 42

+- U.S.C.
 Section 1983, 42 U.S.C.
-Section 2000(d) and the Fourteenth Amendment to the United States Constitution and order that defendants immediately register and enroll the plaintiffs and all others similarly situated in the Tyler I.S.D. without the necessity of producing any documentation of U.S. citizenship or legal status and without the payment of tuition fees. - (3) That this Court issue a permanent injunction enjoining defendants, their agents, officers and employees from requiring documentation of U.S. citizenship or legal status or the payment of tuition fees as a prerequisite to admission of school-age children to a tuition free education in the schools of the Tyler I.S.D. - (4) That this Court declare that the policy of the Tyler I.S.D. and Section 21.031 of the Texas Education Code are unconstitutional on their face or in the alternative, in violation of 42 U.S.C.
-Section 2000(d).

-- (5) That plaintiffs be awarded attorneys fees pursuant to 42 U.S.C.
-Section 1988. - (6) That plaintiffs be awarded costs of court and such other and further relief as the Court may deem just and proper.
+Section 2000(d) and the Fourteenth Amendment to the United States Constitution and order that defendants immediately register and enroll the plaintiffs and all others similarly situated in the Tyler I.S.D. without the necessity of producing any documentation of U.S. citizenship or legal status and without the payment of tuition fees. - (3) That this Court issue a permanent injunction enjoining defendants, their agents, officers and employees from requiring documentation of U.S. citizenship or legal status or the payment of tuition fees as a prerequisite to admission of school-age children to a tuition free education in the schools of the Tyler I.S.D.. - (4) That this Court declare that the policy of the Tyler I.S.D. and Section 21.031 of the Texas Education Code are unconstitutional on their face or in the alternative, in violation of 42 U.S.C.
+Section 2000(d). - (5) That the State of Texas, defendant Briscoe and defendant Brockette, be enjoined from the enforcement of Section 21.031 and that they be ordered to reimburse local school districts for the education of undocumented alien children on the same basis as all other children. - (6) That plaintiffs be awarded attorneys fees pursuant to 42 U.S.C.
+Section 1988. - (7) That plaintiffs be awarded costs of court and such other and further relief as the Court may deem just and proper.